 Baking the casserole from frozen is recommended; you’ll increase bake time to about an hour total – 30 minutes with foil, 30 minutes with no foil.

 It’s absolutely wonderful for meal prep when you anticipate a busy week.
-Pop in the freezer and take it out to bake on the night you’re carpooling to basketball, soccer, and Scouts…while fitting in a workout somewhere in there.
+Pop in the freezer and take it out to bake on any busy weeknight.
 Whatever your version of a busy weeknight entails, you’ll thank yourself for having a breakfast-for-dinner casserole in the freezer.

 - It’s completely prepared the night before, so you can just bake and enjoy the next morning.